rickroll747/NanoHash/README.md

 ## Windows
 If you open the exe file and it closes and opens and closes again then its because you havent installed the libraries.
 ## Linux
-If the output says something like "Traceback (most recent call last): File import pycuda.driver as cuda ModuleNotFoundError" then you havent installed all the dependencies.
+If the output says something like "Traceback (most recent call last): File import pycuda.driver as cuda ModuleNotFoundError" then you havent installed all the dependencies and required libraries.